HelloElephant/Parade/README.md

 #### Configure Start & End State

 Building on the prior example, it appears that the appearing and disappearing alpha is the same.
-In the case both values start, and end state are the same, we can use the `startEndState(for:)` method to set the value for both states simultaneously.
+In the case both **start**, and **end** state values are the same, use the `startEndState(for:)` method to set the value for both states simultaneously.

 ```swift
 func configuredAnimator() -> PDAnimator {